-414-205-0150 Exceptions to Rules

-- (1) A provider may request an exception to a rule. - (a) An exception must be requested on a form provided by OCC; - (b) The provider must provide a justification for the requested exception and an explanation of how the provider will ensure, through safeguards or other conditions, the health, safety and well-being of the children. - (2) The provider must be in compliance with the rule as written until the provider has received approval for the exception from OCC. - (3) In instances where care that is subject to registration, as defined in subsection (2) of rule 414-205-0000, will not be provided in the provider's own residence, the applicant/provider must request and receive approval for an exception prior to providing care at that location.
-In all respects, the location must appear and be arranged as a residence. - (4) No exception to a rule shall be granted unless the health, safety, and well-being of the children are ensured. - (5) An exception is valid only for the specified dates for which it is issued. - (6) The granting of an exception to a rule shall not set a precedent, and each request shall be evaluated on its own merits.
+414-205-0150 Exceptions to Rules ¶ (1) A provider may request an exception to a rule.¶ (a) An exception must be requested on a form provided by $\Theta CCLD$;¶ (b) The provider must provide a justification for the requested exception and an explanation of how the provider will ensure, through safeguards or other conditions, the health, safety and well-being of the children.¶ (2) The provider must be in compliance with the rule as written until the provider has received approval for the exception from $\Theta CCLD$.¶ (3) In instances where care that is subject to registration, as defined in subsection (2) of rule 414-205-0000, will not be provided in the provider's own residence, the applicant/provider must request and receive approval for an exception prior to providing care at that location.
+In all respects, the location must appear and be arranged as a residence.¶ (4) No exception to a rule shall be granted unless the health, safety, and well-being of the children are ensured.
+(5) An exception is valid only for the specified dates for which it is issued.